 All of the apps have additional features, but I have found that not all are worthwhile.
 Bonus points are given to innovations that provide real value.

 Let’s see how these methods compare and answer the question, how do I organize my recipes electronically.
+Read on to see what are the best online recipe organizers.

 Cook’N has been around for many years and has excellent reviews on the app store.
 The developer does well to provide information on how to use the app, and after you sign up with a free account, you will receive several daily emails on features.

 The app is free, but what is not clear is that you only get access for about a week when you sign up.
 After that, it’s $49.95 a year for the basic membership.
 This level only allows for five recipe imports a day and five scans.
-If you plan to import all of your recipes at once, you will upgrade to the standard membership, which is $99.95 a year.
+If you plan to import all of your recipes at once, you will upgrade to the standard membership, $99.95 a year.
 It is expensive!

 Cook’N is simple to use, but I wouldn’t call it slick.
 The landing page is other people’s recipes, not your own.
-They also seem to use the comic sans font, which I know many people do not like.
+They also use the comic sans font, which I know many people do not like.
 Minor in the grand scheme of things but worth noting.

 Scanning recipes is easy.
 Take a photo and then highlight the text to assign it to title, ingredient, or method.
 It doesn’t take very long.